Anwar8/Blaze/README.md

 - [x] Update the Transformation matrix to account for DoFs that are required at the node but not included in the element stiffness.
 - [x] Update transformation matrix to consider offset by utilising translation matrix multiplied with the rotation matrix to correspond to offset.
 - [x] Consider the following: add a list of the indices for where the DoFs of each element goes.
 That is, each element is given a map for where its local stiffnesses need to go in the begining of the analysis.
 If, for example, we have a constraint that forces the DoFs of a node to be reflected in the DoFs of a nother node, then this is reflected in this original map that is not needed to be updated too often or at all.
 This would allow us to tell where each local stiffness goes in the global matrix in a much simpler way.
+- [x] The `Assembler` should be separated from the `GlobalMesh`.
-- [ ] The assembler should be separated from the `GlobalMesh` object.
+- [x] The `BasicSolver` should be separated from the `GlobalMesh`.
 - [ ] The assembler should have a way to map nodes to the load and displacement vectors.
+Perhaps using `std::map`?
+- [ ] Nodes should have a container for loads, reaction forces, and for nodal dispalcements.
+- [ ] Add functionality to add nodal load.
+- [ ] The command to load a node adds the loaded node to a `std::set` of loaded nodes so each time we want to map the loaded nodes, we only need to loop over the loaded nodes.
 - [ ] The assembler should fill the load vector based on nodal loads.
-- [ ] Nodes should have a container for reaction forces and for nodal dispalcements.
-After each successful analysis step, nodal displacements are updated by the assembler which maps the nodal displacement vector back to the nodes.
+- [ ] After each successful analysis step, nodal displacements are updated by the assembler which maps the nodal displacement vector back to the nodes.
 - [ ] The solution procedure should include calculating the element internal forces and strains, and each element should have these saved.
-- [ ] Add functionality to add nodal load.
-- [ ] Fixing a node adds it to a `std::vector` that corresponds to fixed nodes.
+- [ ] Fixing a node adds it to a `std::set` that corresponds to fixed nodes.
 After each successful analysis step, these nodes calculate their reaction forces.
 All nodes that do not have a constraint just have reaction forces of zero.
 - [ ] Add loggers to retrieve and log certain displacements or reaction forces from the nodes, and internal forces/stresses/strains of elements.